magdolana/PlateDesign/README.md

 4) npm install -g cordova

-//Install cordova at the folder 'mobile/cordova'
+//Install cordova at the folder 'cordova'

 //if you don't have the permission please use 'sudo to grant the permission'

 5) cordova create lsseed com.example.lsseed LsSeed

 //Create the a framework App named lsseed with default settings.
-We need to go to 'app/mobile/cordova/lsseed/www' and replace all the files with our lseed source files.

-#### Copy the source file
+#### Replace the source code in 'www' folder
 6) cd lsseed/www

 //Switch to 'www' folder